-Peak District Base Cheshire Ring, Stoke to Manchester canal boat holiday
+Peak District Hire Base Cheshire Ring, Stoke to Manchester canal boat holiday

 110 Miles, 92 Locks, 1 Week Cruise, 9 hours per day (ROUTE A)

 The Cheshire Ring canal boat holiday from Stoke to Congleton, Macclesfield and Manchester lasts seven-nights.
-On this active route you will first travel northwards through the Harecastle Tunnel, originally completed in 1827, and join the Manchester Canal via a fly-over.
+On this active route your narrowboat will first travel northwards through the Harecastle Tunnel, originally completed in 1827, and join the Manchester Canal via a fly-over.

 Congleton sits on the banks of the River Dane, and its main attraction is a distinctive hill known as The Cloud, which lies on the border of Cheshire and Staffordshire and overlooks the beautiful Cheshire Plain.
 The Cheshire Plain is a picturesque area with several walking routes, each of which offers a different perspective of the countryside.

 Macclesfield features a Georgian town hall and the hilltop St Michael’s Church, a grade two listed building which has overlooked the market town since the 13th century, save for two reconstructions.
 The canals around the village of Marple once served as an important industrial hub, with the small town most famous for its series of canal locks.

 You can also take in the Roman Lakes leisure complex, an area very popular with walkers.
 If you are interested in ghouls, Marple Hall and Goyt Mill, a former cotton mill, are said to be two of the most haunted places in Cheshire.

 You will travel lock-free to Manchester, where the canals are currently undergoing improvement work.
 Manchester itself offers a mixture of historical landarks, from the old cotton mills near the city centre to the Manchester Town Hall, one of the most prominent Victorian buildings in the country.
 The city is also surrounded by six local nature reserves.